Was this page helpful?

 "https://api.contentful.com/spaces/<SPACE_ID>/locales"

 There are a couple of other options you can send with the API call, read our API documentation to find out more.
 You can also enable or disable the locale in the API response and in the entry editor.
-If you disable the locale in the response, the content will still be visible and editable in the entry editor, but will not be delivered to your application.
-Disabling in the entry editor means the locale fields will not be visible or editable, but the content will continue to be delivered via the API.
+If you disable the locale in the response, the content is still visible and editable in the entry editor, but isn't delivered to your application.
+Disabling in the entry editor means the locale fields aren't visible or editable, but the content continues to be delivered via the API.

 It may be the case that you want the default locale to be required but the other locales to be optional.
 For example, if you want to ensure that the English locale fields are always filled out but it’s okay to publish the entry with the Chinese field empty.
 In that case, remember to select the Allow empty fields for this locale checkbox.